adopted-ember-addons/ember-data-factory-guy/README.md

 #####buildList
   - for building json that you can pass json payload in [acceptance tests](https://github.com/danielspaniel/ember-data-factory-guy#acceptance-tests)
   - buildList takes same arguments as makeList
+  - can compose relationships with other build/buildList payloads
   - to inspect the json use the get() method